PepeNetWeb/.github/profile/README.md

-# PepeNet - The Decentralized Web, powered by Pepecoin (Scrypt POW)
+# PepeNet - The Decentralized Web, powered by Pepecoin

 PepeNet is internet infrastructure for creating .pepe domain names and securing them with HTTPS.